NOVACyclist/ShaleRocksBot/README.md

 Commands can be piped, similar to many *nix command shells.
 (Example: To get a fortune, translate it to german, then color the output like a rainbow:  .fortune | german | rainbow )

-Rocksbot is licensed according to the terms of the GNU General Public License, version 3 (GPLv3).
+Rocksbot is available according to the terms the GNU General Public License, version 3 (GPLv3).

 Installation: